Paora (kiwi)

 Paora (/mi/; hatched 9 April 2019) is a brown kiwi that was the first kiwi to be born in the U.S. state of Florida, after his parents were loaned from New Zealand, to the Smithsonian National Zoo.
 He currently resides at Zoo Miami and gained widespread attention in May 2023 after social media videos showing him being mistreated went viral.

 The videos showed Paora being stroked by the public, near loud noises, away from plantlife, and under bright sunlight or lights, despite kiwi being nocturnal birds.
-One video showed what Newshub described as the zoo using Paora's "need for darkness as a gimmick", and showed him in daylight running to his box, only for the zookeeper to open the door to expose him to light again.
+One video showed what Newshub described as the zoo using Paora's "need for darkness as a gimmick", and showed him in daylight running to his box, after which the zookeeper opened the door to expose him to light again.

 After the videos received widespread attention, Zoo Miami goodwill ambassador Ron Magill apologised, saying that "We have offended the nation of New Zealand", and the zoo immediately stopped offering the kiwi encounters.
-The zoo said that Paora will in future be kept in quietness and relative darkness during the day, out of the public view.
+The zoo stated that, in future, Paora will be kept in quietness and relative darkness during the day, out of the public view.
 After the incident, the zoo started building a new habitat for Paora, which has been authorised by the New Zealand Department of Conservation and charity Save the Kiwi.

 Life

-Before Paora was hatched, his fertilised egg was transferred to Zoo Miami in March 2019 as part of a loan with the Smithsonian Institution and with the support of the New Zealand government, and his parents were given to the Smithsonian National Zoo and Conservation Biology Institute.
-He hatched on 9 April 2019, becoming the first kiwi to hatch in Florida.
-In November 2019, Paora had a blessing and naming ceremony, where he was named after conservationist and iwi (tribe) leader Paora Haitana.
-The ceremony was attended by New Zealand Ambassador to the United States, Rosemary Banks.
+Before Paora was hatched, his fertilised egg was transferred to Zoo Miami in March 2019 as part of a loan with the Smithsonian Institution and with the support of the New Zealand government.
+His parents were given to the Smithsonian National Zoo and Conservation Biology Institute.
+Paora hatched on 9 April 2019 and became the first kiwi to hatch in the US state of Florida.
+In November 2019, Paora had a blessing and naming ceremony, in which he was named after conservationist and iwi (tribe) leader Paora Haitana.
+The ceremony was attended by the New Zealand Ambassador to the United States, Rosemary Banks.
 Shortly afterwards, Stuff described Paora as having a "celebrity status".
 Paora remains under the ownership of New Zealand and Māori, but cannot travel to New Zealand due to biosecurity risks.